DACF Home → Bureaus & Programs → Bureau of Agriculture → Agricultural Resource Development Division → Farmland Protection → Farmland Tax Law

 Farmland and Tree Growth Property Tax Law

-To enroll a parcel for this first time, a landowner must submit the Farmland Application Schedule, evidence of gross income, and a map indicating the farmland types and other areas not classified as farmland, to the Town Assessor in April 1.
-If approved, the new tax rate will be applied in the next tax year and the landowner must report income from farming must be reported each year thereafter.
+To enroll a parcel for this first time, a landowner must submit the Farmland Application Schedule, evidence of gross income, and a map indicating the farmland types and other areas not classified as farmland, to the Town Assessor.
+Applications must be filed on or before April 1 of the year the reduced valuation is first requested.
+Evidence of gross income from farming must be reported each year thereafter.
 See Farmland Income Worksheet.